bestia-dev/cargo_crev_web_admin/README.md

 This executable is prepared for auto-completion in bash.
 Run this command to define auto-completion in bash for the current session:
+Or add it to `.bashrc` file to be executed n every session start.

 ```bash
 complete -C "cargo_crev_web_admin completion" cargo_crev_web_admin